♫ Listening to: Colors in My Dreams by Qwiet Type ♫

 Fill the parchment paper lined baking sheets with apple slices.
 They should be touching, but not overlapping.
 You want to fit as many slices as possible, especially since making these in the oven is already limiting you to the amount of racks your oven has.

 This is the point in the recipe when you can flavor or color your dehydrated apples, so if you want to know how to do that, see that section below.

 Flip the apple chips halfway through baking, to make sure the side that was on the parchment paper gets dry too.
-Return them to the oven after flipping.
+Return the baking sheet to the oven after flipping.

 Transfer the apple chips to a jar or tupperware or ziplock bag, only after you’re sure they’ve completely cooled down.

-Sprinkle your favorite apple spice all over your apple slices after you line your trays with apple slices.
-You can try pumpkin pie spice, cinnamon, nutmeg, ground cloves, or anything else you have that you think would be a good dried apple seasoning.
+Sprinkle your favorite apple spice all over your sliced apples after you line your trays with apple slices.
+You can try making pumpkin pie spice apple chips, cinnamon apple chips, nutmeg, ground cloves, or anything else you have that you think would be a good dried apple seasoning.
 I prefer mine plain, but my daughter liked hers with cinnamon.